Antiviral Face Mask = More Protection?Bielcor

 Which Face Masks Work Best Against COVID-19?

-N95 masks offer formidable protection against COVID-19 as they have the ability to remove 95% or more of airborne particles.
+N95 masks offer formidable protection against COVID-19 as they have the ability to remove 95% or more airborne particles.
 The medical-grade N95 mask’s dramatic ability to fight droplets from COVID-19 makes it a powerful way to protect yourself.
 When in short supply, the N95 masks are best reserved for those who have the most need for it, such as individuals in high-risk categories for the virus and medical professionals.
-The N95 mask is not meant to be worn too many times and should be retired after two or three uses.
+The N95 mask is not meant to be worn too many times.
+It should be retired after two or three uses.